smic29/slack-api/README.md

   - I spent time trying to learn bootstrap just for some added knowledge in styling.
 I found it really interesting and I think I'll continue using it moving forward.
 Using it alongside React was somewhat of a challenge, but I think continued use will let me get a hang of it.
 - [ ] Organize code and file structure
 - [ ] Some more features
+- [ ] Test data to be able to use gh-pages site
 - [ ] Find a way to have live site be able to do axios requests.

 ## Project Requirements (Completed 14/11/23)